arafatm/interview.system.design/book.system.design.interview.alex.xu.md

   - Performance, Reliability, HA
 -  #Cache for temporary, (mostly) RO data
 -  #CDN for static assets
-- Stateless servers for autoscaling.
+-  #stateless/servers for autoscaling.
 Use persistent #nosql ( #redis) to store state
 - geoDNS for DC geo-routing
 - MQ for long-running tasks